stelzerroland/home-assistant-fabman/SETUP.md

 ---

+### **Fabman Integration is Now Functional**
+At this stage, you already have a working integration, and you can control your Fabman bridges via Home Assistant.
+However, status updates in HA may be delayed, as they are retrieved through polling at set intervals.

+If you require real-time updates, follow the next steps to enable webhooks and make your Home Assistant instance externally accessible.
+If delayed updates are acceptable, you are all set!

 ## **5. Installing File Editor in HA**
 Since `configuration.yaml` needs to be edited, a File Editor is required.
 1. **Go to:**